Why Did I Get Married Too?: Plot

 Back in Atlanta, Gavin and his lawyer meet Patricia with her lawyer, Dianne.
 Patricia and Gavin have decided to split everything down the middle in the settlement, but Gavin reveals that Patricia has not offered up the account containing her $850,000 book revenue.
 Patricia refuses to give Gavin any of her book money, but as she leaves, Gavin advises Dianne to tell Patricia to "prepare for a fight", as he intends to get half of that account as well.
 Meanwhile, Angela's neighbor tells her she's been hearing sexual noises from the house when Angela is not home.
 Angela believes Marcus is cheating and confronts him live on his television show before he ultimately gives her the password to his phone.
 Gavin comes home very drunk and confronts Patricia.
 He takes their son's baby photos and taunts her about her perceived lack of emotions, even about their divorce and their son's death, and then assaults her, douses her in vodka, and burns the photos.

 Elsewhere, at Sheila's request, Mike agrees to help find Troy a job.
 Angela lectures Dianne and Sheila about how all men cheat.
 Patricia changes the locks and catches Gavin, Terry, and Marcus moving Gavin's things out, then learns Gavin has taken all their money, including her book money; enraged, Patricia trashes the house with his golf clubs.
 Angela comes home early to catch Marcus cheating and finds a couple in her bed, but after shooting up the room, she notices it was just the gardener and the maid having sex.
 Terry finally confronts Dianne about her infidelity; she reveals that she has been having an emotional affair and begs for forgiveness.
 Marcus and Angela fight, then reconcile, but only to fight again after Angela discovers Marcus has another phone.
 Troy arrives at Mike's apartment after finding out Mike got him his police job.
 After finding Sheila there, he angrily attacks Mike.
 Sheila tearfully confesses that she has been taking Mike to chemotherapy; she tries to apologize for being dishonest, but he leaves her.

-The women go to Patricia's house to comfort her; they soon realize that they are ruining their marriages and lives with their constant selfishness, lies, dishonesty and inconsideration.
+The women go to Patricia's house to comfort her.
 The next day, Troy apologizes to Mike, who forgives him and invites Troy to have a drink with him and the guys, beginning a new friendship.
 Mike tells the men to fix their marriages because life is too short.
 Later that day, Gavin is humiliated and told off by an angry Patricia at his job.
 As Patricia watches him drive off, Gavin is struck and gravely injured by an oncoming truck.
 While everyone waits to hear the status of his condition, a tearful and regretful Patricia instructs the wives to fix their marriages, and everyone makes up.
 Gavin's doctor shows up and informs the group that he has died.
-The couples decided to have a memorial service for Gavin in the Bahamas.
+The couples and Mike decided to have a memorial service for Gavin in the Bahamas.